Felix Randal

 Months earlier, since I had our sweet reprieve and ransom

 Tendered to him.
-Ah well, God rest him all road ever he offended.
+Ah well, God rest him all road ever he offended.This seeing the sick endears them to us, us too it endears.

 My tongue had taught thee comfort, touch had quenched thy tears,

-Thy tears that touched my heart, child, Felix, poor Felix Randal.
+Thy tears that touched my heart, child, Felix, poor Felix Randal.How far from then forethought of, all thy more boisterous years,

 When thou at the random grim forge, powerful amidst peers,

-“Felix Randal” is a Petrarchan sonnet penned by Gerard Manley Hopkins (1844–1889), an Englishman and a Catholic priest who was both a musician and also a poet — a poet of such wild originality that I’ve often speculated his prosodic imagination must surely have come from some madman-like admixture of the private music inside his brain, combined with syntax influenced by his deep knowledge of Latin.
+Didst fettle for the great grey drayhorse his bright and battering sandal!“Felix Randal” is a Petrarchan sonnet penned by Gerard Manley Hopkins (1844–1889), an Englishman and a Catholic priest who was both a musician and also a poet — a poet of such wild originality that I’ve often speculated his prosodic imagination must surely have come from some madman-like admixture of the private music inside his brain, combined with syntax influenced by his deep knowledge of Latin.

 Hopkins wrote “Felix Randal” in 1880, but this poem was not published until 1918, almost thirty years after Hopkins was dead.

-George Orwell thought “‘Felix Randal’ the greatest short poem in the English language.”
+George Orwell thought “Felix Randal” the greatest short poem in the English language.

 Over the years, I’ve gone back and forth over which of his poems I consider his greatest accomplishment, and “Felix Randal” is the one I now choose.

 Once decoded, Hopkins’s poems yield up incredible things, and many of these poems never stop yielding, no matter how many times you reread them.
-In this regard, there’s only one poet who’s superior, and that is Shakespeare.
+In this regard, there’s only one poet who’s superior, and that poet is Shakespeare.
 This is my opinion.

 Gerard Hopkins the compassionate priest administered to Felix when Hopkins was living in Bedford Leigh, not far from the city of Liverpool.

-There’s something else I think crucial to unlocking the full mysterious power of this poem, and that is the specific meaning of the word “farrier”:
+There’s something else I think critical to grasp in order to unlock the full mysterious power of “Felix Randal,” and that something else is the specific meaning of the word “farrier”:

 Farriers are a subdivision of blacksmithing.

-The reason I regard this point as important is primarily for the last lines of the poem, which fully concretize the theme of mending — I’ll come to this again below — and which I think elevate this poem to a level mythic and eternal.
+The reason I regard this point as important is primarily for the last lines of the poem, which fully concretize the theme of mending — I’ll come to this again below — and which elevate this poem to a level mythic and eternal.

 Observe first the way Gerard Hopkins opens his poem: